yuanz03/tp/docs/DeveloperGuide.md

       Use case ends.

+  2a.
+Position is assigned to existing players.

+    * 2a1.
+PlayBook shows an error message

+      Use case ends.

-* 2a.
+* 3a.
 Position does not exist.

-    * 2a1.
+    * 3a1.
 PlayBook shows an error message.

       Use case ends.